 Cedar Breaks National Monument is a beautiful park located in Utah.
 It offers stunning views of the red rock canyon and is a great place to visit for a nature hike or picnic.
 Cedar Breaks is especially lovely in the fall when the leaves of the aspen trees turn golden.

-See Related: Best & Fun things to Do in St. George, Utah
+See Related: Things to Do in St. George, Utah

 13. Snow Canyon State Park

 Snow Canyon State Park is one of the best parks in Utah to visit.
 It offers beautiful landscapes and plenty of activities for visitors to enjoy.
 Some of the activities available at Snow Canyon State Park include hiking, biking, horseback riding, and camping.